 Are these tents easy to carry?

-Standing strong in bad weather: how’s the weather resistance?
+Standing strong in bad weather: Best tent for different types of weather

 Are any of these option 4-season tents?
 Or are they less durable tents, ideal for weekend camping trips in warmer weather?